coldrockgames/god-gdgist-community/README.md

 </p>

 > [!NOTE]
-> **Giving Back to the Engine:** As a passionate Godot developer, I am pledging **20% of all GDGist Pro net revenues** directly to the [Godot Development Fund](https://fund.godotengine.org/).
+> **Giving Back to the Engine:** As a passionate Godot developer, I donate **20% of all GDGist Pro net revenues** directly to the [Godot Development Fund](https://fund.godotengine.org/).
 By upgrading your IDE workflow, you are also actively supporting the future of the engine we all rely on.\
 > *I am not affiliated in any way with the Godot Foundation.
 This is just my way to say "Thank you" to the makers of Godot!*

 # Wiki Documentation